 Benefits in Waldenström’s macroglobulinaemia (WM)

 A high response rate has also been seen in people with WM – about 9 in 10 people with WM responded to ibrutinib treatment in a trial in 63 people.
+This trial was a significant breakthrough for WM as it is an uncommon form of lymphoma and it is therefore difficult to recruit enough people to take part in a clinical trial.
 This trial led to the approval of ibrutinib for WM in Europe.

-- Take the capsules at about the same time every day.
+- Take the tablet at about the same time every day.

 - Check the information you are given to find out what you should do if you miss a dose.